 Astrology is ambient.
-Like the latin meaning of the word ambient: it is all around.
+Like the Latin meaning of the word ambient: it is all around.

 🜄 water 🜂 fire 🜃 earth 🜁 air